saddington/yen-handbook/README.md

 # Our Company Handbook
 *A Collaborative Handbook for our Team & Community*

+[Last Updated: 01.22.2020]

 This `handbook` has gone through a number of changes over the years and this version is no exception!
-If anything, this version should be the most "usable" as there's only one page to review (and update... _*whew_)!
+This version _should_ be the most "usable" as there's only one page to review (and update...)!

-This repository serves a number of purposes:
+This repository serves these purposes:

 1. Gives a high-level overview of who we are, what we do, and why we do what we do
 2. Our compensation, benefits, and employment policies for our staff and team